Cost-benefit analysis: overview and application

 What is a cost-benefit analysis?

 A cost-benefit analysis is a systematic investigation that evaluates both financial and non-financial aspects of a project.
-In doing so, costs such as acquisition, training or implementation costs are weighed against benefits such as time savings, process optimization or quality improvements.
+This involves costs such as acquisition, training or implementation costs against advantages such as time savings, Process optimizations or weighed up quality improvements.
 The analysis can be carried out both in monetary units and through qualitative estimates.

 Special features of the cost-benefit analysis